yuryneu/yuryneu.github.io/_pages/about.md

 - *2025.07*: &nbsp;🎉🎉 Our paper addressed 4D HDR scene segmentation is accepted by ECAI 2025!
 - *2025.07*: &nbsp;🎉🎉 Our paper addressed [3D scene reconstruction](https://www.sciencedirect.com/science/article/pii/S2352864825001051) is accepted by Digital Communications and Networks!
 - *2025.06*: &nbsp;🎉🎉 Our paper addressed Integrated circuits package substrate anomaly detection is accepted by ICCV 2025!
 The new dataset CPS2D-AD proposed in the paper is currently the largest integrated circuit defect detection dataset in the world!
-- *2025.05*: &nbsp;🎉🎉 Our paper addressed [Time series analysis](https://www.sciencedirect.com/science/article/abs/pii/S0166361525000788) is accepted by Computer in Industry!
+- *2025.05*: &nbsp;🎉🎉 Our paper addressed [Time Series Analysis](https://www.sciencedirect.com/science/article/abs/pii/S0166361525000788) is accepted by Computer in Industry!
 - *2025.03*: &nbsp;🎉🎉 Our paper addressed [Few-shot metal surface segmenation](https://ieeexplore.ieee.org/abstract/document/10898041) is accepted by IEEE TIM!
-- *2025.02*: &nbsp;🎉🎉 Our paper addressed [Time series analysis](https://www.sciencedirect.com/science/article/pii/S0925231224019088) is accepted by Neurocomputing!
+- *2025.02*: &nbsp;🎉🎉 Our paper addressed [Time Series Analysis](https://www.sciencedirect.com/science/article/pii/S0925231224019088) is accepted by Neurocomputing!
 - *2024.10*: &nbsp;🎉🎉 Our paper addressed [Recommendation System](https://www.sciencedirect.com/science/article/pii/S0950705124009195) is accepted by KBS!
 - *2024.09*: &nbsp;🎉🎉 We acquire the funding from the key research and development projects of Liaoning Province (**Research and Application of Key Technologies for Multi-modal Industrial Product Surface Defect Detection Large Model**)!
 - *2024.04*: &nbsp;🎉🎉 Our paper addressed [Transferable recommendation]([https://ieeexplore.ieee.org/abstract/document/10018467/](https://ieeexplore.ieee.org/abstract/document/10491370/)) is accepted by IEEE TKDE (CCF A)!